jason-napolitano/PHP-Exceptions/README.md

 # PHP Exceptions

 ## Synopsis
-PHP Exceptions is an attempt to encapsulate a larger variation of exception classes that do not exists within PHP's SPL, and separate them in an orchestrated fashion.
+PHP Exceptions is an attempt to encapsulate a larger variation of exception classes that do not exist within PHP's SPL, and separate them in an orchestrated fashion.
 This repo takes inspiration from [`crazycodr/standard-exceptions`](https://github.com/crazycodr/standard-exceptions).
 Framework versions will be available shortly after the official v.1.0 release.